 Having your Pap smear come back with abnormal results can be a frightening experience.
-When this situation occurs, Dr. Gregory A. Oliver and his associates at Oliver Family Healthcare in Indianapolis, Indiana, may order a colposcopy to diagnose or rule out cervical cancer or other severe health conditions.
+When this situation occurs, The associates at Oliver Family Healthcare in Indianapolis, Indiana, may order a colposcopy to diagnose or rule out cervical cancer or other severe health conditions.
 If you’re a woman in the Indianapolis area who would prefer a colposcopy in a warm, compassionate, and supportive environment, contact the professionals at Oliver Family Healthcare by phone or online form.

-A colposcopy is a 15-minute examination of your cervix that Dr. Oliver performs using a magnifying instrument called a colposcope.
+A colposcopy is a 15-minute examination of your cervix using a magnifying instrument called a colposcope.
 A colposcope looks like binoculars attached to a long arm on a stand.

-If your Pap test results indicate any abnormality, Dr. Oliver or his associates may order a colposcopy to investigate further.
+If your Pap test results indicate any abnormality, our providers may order a colposcopy to investigate further.
 Other conditions that may prompt a colposcopy are a positive test for the human papillomavirus (HPV), an abnormal-looking cervix, or unexplained vaginal bleeding.

 The Oliver Family Healthcare team uses colposcopy to diagnose or rule out: